-As of March 31, 2021 and December 31, 2020, the estimated fair value of the Harvard Success Payment liability was \$35.7 million and \$11.8 million, respectively.
-As of March 31, 2021 and December 31, 2020, \$5.0 million and zero was recorded in short-term liabilities, and \$30.7 million and \$11.8 million were recorded in long-term liabilities in the condensed consolidated balance sheet, respectively.
-For the three months ended March 31, 2021 and 2020, the Company recognized \$23.9 million and \$0.2 million, respectively, in research and development expense of in connection with the change in the estimated fair value of the Harvard Success Payment liability.
+The Harvard Success Payment liabilities are carried at fair value, with changes in fair value recognized on the condensed consolidated statements of operations in research and development related success payments and contingent consideration.
+As of March 31, 2022, the estimated fair value of the Harvard Success Payment liability was \$6.1 million, which was recorded in long-term liabilities in the balance sheet.
+As of December 31, 2021, the estimated fair value of the Harvard Success Payment liability was \$14.2 million, of which \$5.0 million was recorded in short-term liabilities and \$9.2 million was recorded in long-term liabilities in the balance sheet.
+For the three months ended March 31, 2022 and 2021, the Company recognized a gain of \$8.1 million and an expense of \$23.9 million, respectively, in connection with the change in the estimated fair value of the Harvard Success Payment liability.